TRECN/node-js/readmeNode.txt

 - we can use multiple callbacks
 - here on task doesnot prevents other task from happening
 - here node carry on with the next user without worrying  about the previous user

+HTTP Module
+- const http  = require('http') to initiallize http module to http variable
+- it is a module to setup a server
+- To set up a server we use createServer() function in http module
+- req is request res is response
+- to setup port we use server.listen() function